 Looking to screen candidates for verbal reasoning?
 Check out this verbal reasoning test.

 Fluid intelligence is the ability to think logically and solve problems in different situations, independent of any acquired knowledge.
 Basically fluid intelligence is the ability to reason and think flexibly.

 - It involves the capacity to identify patterns, discover relationships and extrapolate these to solve problems.

 Looking to screen candidates for fluid intelligence?
-Check out this conversational fluid intelligence test.
+Check out this fluid intelligence test.

 Situational Judgment Tests

 To evaluate performance in real-life work situations, situational judgment tests are usually used.
 Candidates are presented with a problem that might be encountered at the workplace with multiple solutions to choose from.
 The way the candidate approach and tackle the problem helps predict how they would perform at the job.